-Syrian Chemical Weapons Use Prompts Missile Volley From Trump
+Syrian Chemical Weapons Prompts Missile Volley From Trump

 More significantly, degrading the Syrian chemical weapons program would require more intense military action at a time when Damascus appears to be building up its ability to use poison gas.
 A recent internal U.N. report suggested the Assad regime is beefing up its chemical weapons infrastructure, thanks in part to shipments it received from the North Korean regime of supplies used in chemical weapons production.

-Experts argue the strikes may reduce Damascus’s ability to deliver sarin, if the stocks of chemical precursors were targeted, said Gregory Koblenz, the director of the graduate biodefense program at George Mason University.
+Experts argue the strikes may reduce Damascus’s ability to deliver sarin, if the stocks of chemical precursors were targeted, said Gregory Koblentz, the director of the graduate biodefense program at George Mason University.
 But “it won’t do anything to affect their ability to deliver chlorine bombs since [chlorine] is commercially available.
 They can import it openly,” he said.

 On Saturday, U.S. and Russian officials faced off over the strikes in a special meeting of the U.N.
 Security Council, where the Russian ambassador, Vassily Nebenzia, condemned the military operation.